cheslijones/tls-minikube/README.md

 ## <a name="certificate"></a> Adding TLS certificate

-At this point, our cluster spinning up correctly and the `host` naming is working too.
+At this point, our cluster spinning up correctly and the local DNS is working too.
 Now we need to add the TLS certificate.

 ### Installing `mkcert` and Generating Certificates